Seeking Assistance for Claims Against Faculty Members

-Informal Procedures: Ombudsperson
+Informal Procedures: Faculty-Student Mediator

-In the process of addressing a grievance, the ombudsperson will make a brief written record of your grievance, including the names of the parties, the nature of the accusation, the responsive explanation of the faculty member and the resolution of the case.
-In processing any type of grievance, the ombudsperson will strive to protect, to the greatest extent possible, the confidentiality of your complaint, but complete confidentiality cannot be guaranteed in every instance.
+In the process of addressing a grievance, the mediator will make a brief written record of your grievance, including the names of the parties, the nature of the accusation, the responsive explanation of the faculty member and the resolution of the case.
+In processing any type of grievance, the mediator will strive to protect, to the greatest extent possible, the confidentiality of your complaint, but complete confidentiality cannot be guaranteed in every instance.

 Other Confidential Resources

 If you want to discuss your situation in a more confidential setting or clarify your feelings about whether and how you wish to proceed, you may want to consult with a social worker, therapist, or member of the clergy, many of whom are permitted, by law, to assure greater confidentiality.
-Clergy and counseling resources are listed in Bearings, Ternion, and Security on the Danforth Campus.
+Clergy and counseling resources are listed in Bearings and Security on the Danforth Campus.
 In addition, you may contact Student Counseling Services at 314-935-6666 for a confidential discussion and, if desired, referral to off-campus resources.

 Formal Procedures for Complaints Alleging Discrimination or Harassment